things start to pile up and get on top of you, it's time to take some time off

 Church Cove along the way.
 Lizard Village is actually not far inland from here, nor is the eponymous church, but we are continuing along the coast path for a while.
 That building, if I read the map properly, is called "The Pilchard Palace".
 Everybody lived off pilchard, or sardine, fishing here before the industry collapsed in the 1880s.
 Like the cod in Newfoundland; only earlier.

-Kristin is walking along "really extreme (hyper-basic) geology and a pretty amazing flora" here, in David Stroud's words -- the pecular geology is otherwise found on the Shetland island of Unst, thus at the northernmost and southernmost points in the British Isles (some kind of igneous stuff, apparently, schist as it were, and gneiss, and serpentine of local arts-and-crafts fame -- the lot of it 400 million years old and carted in tectonically from way south of the Equator).
+Kristin is walking along "really extreme (hyper-basic) geology and a pretty amazing flora" here, in our friend David Stroud's words -- the pecular geology is otherwise found on the Shetland island of Unst, thus at the northernmost and southernmost points in the British Isles (some kind of igneous stuff, apparently, schist as it were, and gneiss, and serpentine of local arts-and-crafts fame -- the lot of it 400 million years old and carted in tectonically from way south of the Equator).

 The Lizard Lifeboat Station (1961), at the top of the cliffs.
 An obvious logistical problem.